carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ###  Instance Store

+- KeyWords: Block Storage, Ephemeral, Fastest storage, Lowest Latency
-- Instance Store is an **Ephemeral/temporal** block-based storage physically attached to an EC2 instance
+- Instance Store is an **Ephemeral/temporal block-based** storage physically attached to an EC2 instance
   - **Data persists on instance reboot, data doesn’t persist on stop or termination**
 - It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
 - Deliver very **low-latency and high random I/O performance**.
 - It is the fastest storage that an EC2 instance can have.
 - It is included in the price of the EC2 instance so it can also be **more cost-effective than EBS Provisioned IOPS**.

 EXAM TIP: If you can afford to lose an instance (i.e. you are **replicating your data, temporal files**) these can be a good solution for high performance/low latency requirements.

 ### EBS (Elastic Block Store)

+- KeyWords: [**Block Storage**](https://aws.amazon.com/what-is/block-storage/), single AZ, RAID, Encryption, Snapshots

 ![EBS AWS diagram](https://d1.awsstatic.com/product-marketing/Storage/EBS/Product-Page-Diagram_Amazon-Elastic-Block-Store.5821c6ee4297f3c01cba37e304922451c828fb04.png)